Reduce your risk of stroke if you have atrial fibrillation

 Your risk of stroke in atrial fibrillation may be higher if you're an older age and if you have high blood pressure, diabetes, a history of heart failure or previous stroke, or other factors.
-If you have valvular heart disease, your risk is much higher.
+If you have certain types of valvular heart disease, your risk is much higher.

-To reduce your risk of stroke or damage to other organs caused by blood clots, your doctor may prescribe blood-thinning medications (anticoagulants), such as warfarin (Coumadin), dabigatran (Pradaxa), rivaroxaban (Xarelto) or apixaban (Eliquis).
+To reduce your risk of stroke or damage to other organs caused by blood clots, your doctor may prescribe blood-thinning medications (anticoagulants), such as warfarin (Coumadin, Jantoven), dabigatran (Pradaxa), rivaroxaban (Xarelto) or apixaban (Eliquis).

 Living a healthy lifestyle also can help you improve your heart health and reduce your risk of developing atrial fibrillation.
 Aim to include healthy habits in your life such as:

 - Exercising regularly